 I highly recommend having roasted garlic on hand at all times!

-Enjoy every last bite of this comforting Roasted Garlic Chicken recipe!
+I hope you enjoy every last bite of this comforting Roasted Garlic Chicken with Brown Basmati Rice.

-This rice dish is a super hearty, healthy and delicious meal.
-It includes about 1/2 cup of whole garlic cloves that have been slow roasted to perfection.
+Brown Basmati Rice with Roasted Garlic Chicken is a hearty, healthy and delicious meal.
+It includes about 1/2 cup of whole garlic cloves that have been roasted to perfection.

 - 3 cups chicken stock